 HOW DO I GET THERE ?

-Students coming from a distance will fly into Albuquerque, New Mexico Airport, where you can rent a car for the 4 hour dive to Chinle, Arizona - in the heart of the Navajo Nation.
+Students coming from a distance will fly into Albuquerque, New Mexico Airport, where you can rent a car for the four to five hour dive to Chinle, Arizona - in the heart of the Navajo Nation.

 (e-mail addresses of fellow participants will be provided for those interested in arranging ride-shares).